github-education-resources/classroom/CONTRIBUTING.md

 ## Opening an issue

-Thank you for taking the time to open an issue, your feedback helps make Classroom for GitHub better.
+Thank you for taking the time to open an issue, your feedback helps make GitHub Classroom better.
 Before opening an issue, please be sure that your issue hasn't already been asked by using [GitHub search](https://help.github.com/articles/searching-issues/)

 Here are a few things, that will help us help you when opening an issue.